2010–2011 Queensland floods: Background and meteorological history

-Isolated flooding started across parts of the state in early December.
-On 23 December, a monsoonal trough crossed the coast from the Coral Sea, bringing torrential rain that fell in a broad swath from the Gulf of Carpentaria to the Gold Coast.
-The widest range of intense rainfall occurred on 27 December (with very high daily totals recorded on 25 December, near where Cyclone Tasha crossed the coast).
-By 30 December vast areas of Southern and Central Queensland were affected by the flood.
-The conditions led to a large influx of snakes in the Rockhampton area, as well as some crocodiles.

 Extent

 NASA image showing swollen rivers and cloud cover.

+By 28 December, nearly half of Queensland was flooded and preliminary damage estimates exceeded A$1.4 billion.
+Total economic losses also reached A$6 billion, roughly 0.5% of the nation's gross domestic product.
+In response to the severe flooding, the Government of Queensland declared numerous towns as disaster areas, allowing for federal funds to be used.
+By 27 December, flood waters began to recede in Babinda and Gordonvale, leaving behind debris and thick black mud.
+By 30 December vast areas of Southern and Central Queensland were flooded.
+The conditions led to a large influx of snakes in the Rockhampton area, as well as some crocodiles.

 Flooding was widespread across Queensland and New South Wales from the end of December 2010 to January 2011 with several separate rain events causing rivers to rise over a lengthy period.
 Many places, including Condamine and Chinchilla were inundated by flood waters on multiple occasions.
 About 300 roads were closed, including nine major highways.

 During the flooding it was reported that more than three-quarters of Queensland was affected by flooding.